Chapter 5: Continuous Random Variables

 Example

 a.
-Using the information in [link], find the probability that a clerk spends four to five minutes with a randomly selected customer.
+Using the information in the graph from the first example (shown below), find the probability that a clerk spends four to five minutes with a randomly selected customer.

 Solution